Ex-Alta 1 [University of Alberta]

 The QB50 project, which will demonstrate the possibility of launching a network of 50 CubeSats built by Universities Teams all over the world as a primary payload on a low-cost launch vehicle to perform first-class science in the largely unexplored lower thermosphere.

-The satellites of the QB50 constellation will be launched to the ISS in mid 2016, from where they will be deployed.
+The satellites of the QB50 constellation will be launched to the ISS in mid 2016, from where the satellite was deployed on 26 May 2017.

 |Type / Application:||Technology, thermospheric research|